What does brand loyalty look like in 2018?

 Tesco, technology and bringing subdivisions together

-Tesco introduced its Clubcard loyalty scheme back in 1995 and it is now estimated to have 17 million users in the UK alone.
-Giving customers points based on the amount they spend in store, which can then be spent on groceries or as part of the ‘Reward’ scheme on family days out and in restaurants, the scheme has proved popular and enduring.
+Tesco introduced its Clubcard loyalty scheme back in 1995.
+It is now estimated to have 17 million users in the UK alone.
+They give customers points based on the amount they spend in store.
+These points can then be spent on groceries or for family days out and in restaurants.
+Tesco’s scheme has proved popular and enduring.

-Yet as technology has developed and spending habits changed as a result, Tesco has had to adapt its loyalty scheme to reflect these new demands.
-According to a recent article by Marketing Week, Tesco’s introduction of contactless technology to its Clubcard has brought huge benefits to the brand.
+As technology has developed, spending habits changed as a result.
+Tesco has had to adapt its loyalty scheme to reflect these new demands.
+According to a recent article by Marketing Week, Tesco’s introduction of contactless technology to its Clubcard has brought huge benefits.
 Tesco’s Dave Lewis told Marketing Week that ‘the relaunch of Clubcard last year with contactless technology had reinvigorated engagement and given the company more capability going forward.’
 Lewis also pointed to the cooperation between Clubcard and ‘Pay+, Tesco’s mobile payments app, which now has more than 500,000 users across the Tesco business.’

-By incorporating new technologies into its current loyalty offering and tying together different elements of the business, Tesco has kept its loyalty scheme fresh and able to respond to customers’ demands.
+Tesco has incorporated new technologies into its current loyalty offering and tyed together different elements of the business.
+This has kept its loyalty scheme fresh and able to respond to customers’ demands.
 Lewis believes the cooperation between Clubcard and Pay+ is ‘the only loyalty and payment device in the marketplace,’ which could mark the way forward for brands in the future.

 Qiibee and going plastic-less

-While many loyalty cards have transformed from flimsy paper stamp cards to more durable plastic cards that can be scanned, these still have to be carried.
+Many loyalty cards have transformed from flimsy paper stamp cards to more durable plastic cards that can be scanned.
+But, these still have to be carried.
 Writing for The Drum, planning partner of RAPP UK, Simon Cromey, lamented the arduous experience of waiting behind a customer siphoning through a wad of loyalty cards in order to receive their reward.
-He also observed that, as contactless payment becomes the preferred spending option, the likelihood of carrying a full wallet or purse could well become obsolete in the near future, meaning customers will not want to carry their loyalty cards.
+He also observed that contactless payment is now the preferred spending option.
+This means the likelihood of carrying a full wallet or purse could well become obsolete in the near future.
+This suggests that customers will not want to have to carry their loyalty cards.

 An additional benefit of qiibee that Giancola sees as particularly timely is that it allows brands to address customers’ concerns about data safety.
-In the wake of the Facebook and Cambridge Analytica scandal, brands could face an increasingly difficult time when it comes to convincing clients to be loyal if they cannot guarantee the data they collect in the process will be safe.
-By switching to platforms that use blockchain as their foundation, customer data could be decentralised and stored, thereby removing the costs associated with the management and security of data and decreasing the risk of attack and manipulation.
+In the wake of the Facebook and Cambridge Analytica scandal, brands have to be careful.
+They will struggle to convince clients to be loyal if they cannot guarantee the data they collect will be safe.
+By switching to platforms that use blockchain as their foundation, customer data could be decentralised and stored.
+This removes the costs associated with the management and security of data and decreasing the risk of attack and manipulation.

-While Tesco and qiibee are just two examples of brands that are seeking to push loyalty schemes forwards by capitalising upon new technologies, many others will soon face similar challenges.
-By thinking innovatively about how customer concerns and desires can be addressed, marketers can ensure that loyalty schemes remain a valuable part of their arsenal for holding on to customers long-term.
+Tesco and qiibee are just two examples of brand loyalty schemes by capitalising upon new technologies.
+Many others will soon face similar challenges.
+Now is the time to think innovatively about how customer concerns and desires can be addressed.
+In doing so, marketers can ensure that loyalty schemes remain a valuable part of their customer retention strategy.